 North and east of Madera Ranchos is O'Neals, another small town, located in the foothills.
 O'Neals remained a quiet community while other neighbors experienced booms thanks to logging or the discovery of gold.
 Today, O'Neals holds a popular stop along the Madera Wine Trail, as its home to a vineyard and winery.

 Just a few miles up Highway 41 from Coarsegold is Oakhurst, the largest of the unincorporated communities in Madera County.
 Oakhurst is home to several hotels, bed and breakfasts as well as central California's only five star restaurant, numerous art galleries and several museums.
 Oakhurst is even home to the newest winery along the Madera Wine Trail.
 Enjoy popular annual events such as the Run for the Gold Car Show, Chocolate and Wine festival and many more.
 Browse the gift shops, or see if you can find all the carved bears throughout the community.

-Oakhurst is also celebrating it's centennial this year!
-From Fresno Flats to the busseling town of Oakhurst we see today, Oakhurst has many stories, and fun events planned to commemorate the milestone.
-VIsit www.Oakhurst100.com to learn more.
+Oakhurst is also celebrating its centennial this year!
+From Fresno Flats to the bustling town of Oakhurst we see today, Oakhurst has many stories, and fun events planned to commemorate the milestone.
+Visit www.Oakhurst100.com to learn more.